 But here is a more difficult question.
 Is it possible to cut so that all parts are connected in a continuous chain?

-Dudeny dissection (by the name of the author), made in the form of animation, shows us how the triangle is converted into a square, and then into a hexagon and back into a triangle (Wikipedia animation movie was used).
+Dudeny dissection (by the author), made in the form of animation, shows us how the triangle is converted into a square, and then into a hexagon and back into a triangle (Wikipedia animation movie was used).

-Initially, the task of cutting a triangle was proposed by Henry Dudeny in the form of a puzzle and published in the Daily Mail newspaper (issues of February 1 and 8, 1905).
-Later this puzzle was included in the book "Canterbury puzzles" and to this day is included in the hundred best puzzles of "all time."
+Initially, the task of cutting a triangle was proposed by Henry Dudeney in the form of a puzzle and published in the Daily Mail newspaper (issues of February 1 and 8, 1905).
+Later this puzzle was included in the book "Canterbury puzzles" and, to this day, is included in the hundred best puzzles of "all time."

 The original text is as follows:

-Now some of the more learned of the company found a way of doing it in five pieces, but not in four.
-But when they pressed the Haberdasher for the correct answer he was forced to admit, after much beating about the bush, that he knew no way of doing it in any number of pieces.
-"By Saint Francis," saith he, "any knave can make a riddle methinks, but it is for them that may to rede it aright."
-For this he narrowly escaped a sound beating.
-But the curious point of the puzzle is that I have found that the feat may really be performed in so few as four pieces, and without turning over any piece when placing them together.
+Some of the more learned of the company found a way of doing it in five pieces, but not in four.
+But when they pressed the Haberdasher for the correct answer, he was forced to admit that he knew no way of doing it in any number of pieces after much beating about the bush.
+"By Saint Francis," saith he, "any knave can make a riddle methinks, but it is for them that may rede it aright."
+For this, he narrowly escaped a sound beating.
+But the curious point of the puzzle is that I have found that the feat may really be performed in so few as four pieces and without turning over any piece when placing them together.
 The method of doing this is subtle, but I think the reader will find the problem a most interesting one.

 The figures show how you can cut a triangular piece of matter into 4 parts.
 Then, how to put the resulting pieces into a square.

 9. Put the segment JK equal to BE.